TomaszBryndza/vlm_laboratories/README.md

 - Use CLIP to retrieve and rank rules by visual-text similarity
 - Compare and analyze agreement between VLM and CLIP outputs

-### Important note
-Remember to execute all scripts from jupyter nootebook inside the virtual environment used previously.

 ### Contents